-This three-person committee shall consist of:
+This minimum three-person committee shall consist of:

-- The research advisor as chair or two research advisors as co-chairs - Two members of the Graduate Faculty in the degree program (which includes all SHESC faculty as well as other research staff and faculty from other ASU degree/research programs).
-If a student has co-chairs only one additional committee members are required. - Additional participants (e.g., Academic Professionals or external faculty members not on the SHESC Graduate Faculty) may serve as one of the committee members pending approval of the Supervisory Committee, the Associate Director of Graduate Studies, and the Graduate College. - Students must have at least half of their committee consist of SHESC faculty, exceptions can be made, but must be approved by the supervisory committee, Approach Head, and Associate Director of Graduate Studies.
+- The research advisor as chair, or two research advisors as co-chairs - Two members of the Graduate Faculty in the degree program (which includes all SHESC faculty, as well as other research staff and faculty from other ASU degree/research programs).
+If a student has co-chairs, only one additional committee member is required. - Additional participants (e.g., Academic Professionals or external faculty members not on the SHESC Graduate Faculty) may serve as one of the committee members, pending approval by the Supervisory Committee, the Associate Director of Graduate Studies, and the Graduate College. - Students must have at least half of their committee consist of SHESC faculty.
+Exceptions can be made but must be approved first by the Supervisory Committee, Approach Head, and Associate Director of Graduate Studies.

-If a student wishes to include non-ASU participants, they should submit the name of the proposed member and a rationale for that choice to the Supervisory Committee for evaluation.
+If a student wishes to include non-ASU participants, they should submit the name of the proposed member and a rationale for that choice to their Supervisory Committee for evaluation.
 Should the Supervisory Committee concur, the outside participant should be contacted by the student and asked to provide their curriculum vitae.
-The student submits a short memo requesting this addition and presenting the rationale for it along with their curriculum vitae and a committee approval request form to the Associate Director of Graduate Studies through the Academic Success Specialist.
-With the Associate Director's approval, the request form is submitted to the Graduate College.
-Once the Graduate College approves the outside participant, the student should adjust their Program of Study (see below) accordingly.
+The student shall then submit a short memo requesting this addition and present the rationale for it along with the faculty curriculum vitae and a committee approval request form to the Graduate Student Academic Support Specialist who will present it to the Associate Director of Graduate Studies for approval.
+With the Associate Director's approval, the request form will then be submitted to the Graduate College.
+Once the Graduate College approves the outside participant, the student should adjust their Interactive Program of Study (see below) accordingly.